Deboband is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 There’s nothing that could replace a jam or a practice session on a regular acoustic drum set.
 However, we all know how loud individual components might get.
 And while you can mute the snare drum or tom drums a little, there’s hardly anything effective against the loud noises of crash and ride cymbals.

-But for a great practice session, you can use low volume cymbals.
+But for a great practice session, you can use silent cymbals.
 Shaped like the real thing but featuring special design features, these are significantly quieter compared to regular cymbals and can help you have a good practice session with a realistic feel, without bothering your neighbors.
-This way we’ll be able to hone our skills and learn new techniques without disturbing our neighbours or housemates.
+This way we’ll be able to hone our skills and learn new techniques without disturbing our neighbors or housemates.

 3. Mesh drum heads